ruthmoog/CV/README.md

 [Blog](https://dev.to/ruthmoog) | [Website](https://ruthmoog.dev) | [LinkedIn](https://www.linkedin.com/in/ruth-baker-685a9361/) | [GitHub](https://github.com/ruthmoog)

-I've been active in the coding community, attending meet-ups, keeping a blog and, as a moderator for codebars' virtual codebar.
+I'm active in the coding community, attending meet-ups, keeping a blog and, as a moderator for codebars' virtual codebar.
 I was accepted on the Makers Academy fellowship program in May 2019.

 ### Highlighted projects